metaforx/djangocms-rest/README.md

 **Limitations and considerations in headless mode:**

-- Inline editing and content preview are currently only available in a structured view.
-(Solutions are currently being evaluated).
+- Inline editing and content preview are available as JSON views on both edit and preview mode.
+Turn JSON rendering on and off using the `REST_JSON_RENDERING` setting.
-- Not all features of a standard Django CMS are available through the API (eg. templates and tags).
 - The API focuses on fetching plugin content and page structure as JSON data.
 - Website rendering is entirely decoupled and must be implemented in the frontend framework.
+- Not (yet) all features of a standard Django CMS are available through the API (eg. Menu).

 ## Are there js packages for drop-in support of frontend editing in the javascript framework of my choice?